nhselect/step1-training/content/items/poster.md

 ---
 This poster can be used to raise awareness of the implementation of the digitised Steps proficiencies within your trust.

-There are placeholders on the poster for you to add your own trust logo and main Step 1 point of contact.
+There are placeholders on the poster for you to add your own trust logo and main Steps  point of contact.